 Older adults should do some type of physical activity every day.
-During Covid-19 when many older people might not be able to access their usual activities, it is especially important for them to stay active in and around their homes.
+At the current time when many older people might not be able to access their usual activities, it is especially important for them to stay active in and around their homes.

 We’ve gathered together links to online fitness videos and workout routines aimed at older adults that can be accessed online.
-If you are over 70 and self-isolating you can leave the house for one form of daily exercise providing you keep your distance from others.
+You can also find some printable exercise guides below.

 Lets Move 7 Ways to Get Active

 The Lets Move 7 days, 7 districts 7 ways to get active video, features simple strength based exercises that can easily be done at home with everyday objects.
 Try one everyday of the week.